SoftUni-Internal/interactive-content/EN/00-Mid-Exam/01-Problem-02.md

 * Command "**Take Book**" \| \{**book name**\}":

-Remove the book with the specified title (only if the book is on the shelf, otherwise ignore this command.)
+Remove the book with the specified title only if it's on the shelf, otherwise ignore this command.

 * Command "**Swap Books** \| {**book1**} \| {**book2**}":